-In 2007, more than 6,000 students, educators, and parents experienced the Drive Smart program.
+Thousands of students, educators, and parents experienced the Drive Smart program.
 Miami Valley Hospital is hopeful that the message resonates with students to help them make the right decision when they get behind the wheel of a car.

 Back to Top